-The EV-ready Hyundai micro-SUV is intended for production also in South Korea.
-Soongjung816 says that Hyundai’s Gwangju factory will also manufacture the AX where it could become the smallest SUV on sale.
+The EV-ready Hyundai micro-SUV is intended for production also in South Korea, it is reported.
+Soongjung816 says that Hyundai’s Gwangju factory will manufacture the AX where it could become the smallest SUV on sale.

 Despite the COVID-19 pandemic, Hyundai foresees an EV wave in India in the near future and remains committed to the development of low-cost Hyundai electric car models.
 Seon Seob Kim, MD & CEO, Hyundai (India), told PTI in November 2020 that the company continued to invest in new affordable electric vehicles during the pandemic period, as reported by news18.com.
-He added that there could be changes in timelines (of production and/or launch) but the company will continue the development of low-cost Hyundai electric cars for India.
+Adding that there could be changes in timelines (of production and/or launch), he said that the company will continue the development of low-cost Hyundai electric cars for India.

 First spy pictures of Hyundai’s A-SUV (codename: Hyundai AX) emerged from South Korea courtesy of Sihngeun of Naver.com. & AutoSpy.net last year.
 The micro SUV is likely the base of the affordable Hyundai electric car, as India’s No.2 car company traces the approach of Tata, Renault & Citroen of repurposing an ICE platform to derive an EV to make a feasible business plan for electric variants.

 The photographs provide a fair idea of the design and styling of the micro SUV.
 Notice the triangular mesh grille (that would be ‘shut’ on the EV) and the two-tier headamps, similar to recently launched SUVs Venue and Kona.
 The size is similar to the Hyundai Santro, but it sits a little higher.
 The alloy wheel design is new and the spokes are shaped like an asterisk which makes the wheels look larger.